Graduating with Distinction

 She never stopped believing in the value of education as the key to fulfilling professional and personal goals.

-At age 53, she’s proud to finally achieve her dream.
+At age 54, she’s proud to finally achieve her dream and graduate with honors.
 "Going back to school has made me even more passionate about what I do," Aday says.
 "It's changing the way I see my work, how I communicate with families, and how I see myself and all I’m capable of achieving."

 Aday always urges young people she mentors not to give up on getting an education.
 "I never wanted to say that to others and not fulfill it myself.
 Now I can hold up proof that if I can do it, anyone can.
 It's never too late."